vvamp86/.dotfiles/README.md

 # Dotfiles for Arch Linux Appearance
+Meant to install after installing EndeavourOS i3wm.
+Based off and inspired by endeavouros-i3wm-setup, kickstart.nvim, nvchad, and gruvbox

 Run the following after cloning and cd'ing into this repository:
 ```Bash
 chmod +x setup.sh